 Anxiety can be really tough.
 It can affect us physically, mentally, and emotionally, and make us feel like everything is falling apart.
 This feeling can be centered in different parts of our body, depending on our personal experiences.
-However, after even just one session of our anger management group or individual sessions, people tend to feel improved, more in control of their thoughts and actions, and less easily upset.
+However, after even just one session of our anger management group or one individual session, people report feeling that things have improved, that they feel more in control of their thoughts and actions, and are less easily upset.

 When people experience too much anxiety they often experience some or most of the following:

 - Headaches, often in the forehead or temples,

 - Tension in the chest, shoulders and neck.

 - Itchy body, heart beating faster and stronger,

 - Breathing becomes more shallow, or unwittingly holding the breath between breaths,

 - Tense or “anxious” legs and fidgety feet

 - Trouble getting to sleep, or staying asleep